Rivalz-ai/ADCS-docs/IRDefinition.md

 **Process order:**

-- P1 with input value from IR1 -> OP1
+- P1 with input value from IR.ParamSet1 -> OP1
-- P2 with input value from IR2 -> OP2
+- P2 with input value from IR.ParamSet2 -> OP2
-- P3 with input value from IR3 -> OP3
+- P3 with input value from IR.ParamSet3 -> OP3
-- A4 with input value from IR4 -> OA4
+- A4 with input value from IR.ParamSet4 -> OA4
 - A2 with input value from OP1 -> OA2
 - A3 with input value from OA2 and OP2 -> OA3
 - P5 with input value from OP2, OP3, OA3, OA4 -> OP5

+**Note**

+- The set of nodes will process in sequence, and the output of each node will be used as input for the next node.
+- The output of the last node will be the output of the set of nodes.
+- If 1 node not return any value, the set of nodes will be break and return an empty object.